anonyland/anonymousland/_items/1-Guide.md

 There are several different ways to access Tor, primarily through a browser.
 Browsers such as Brave offer this, but this should **NOT** be used, as it contains a unique fingerprint.

-[Mullvad](https://mullvad.net) has released the [Mullvad Browser](https://mullvad.net/en/browser), which focuses on minimizing the browser fingerprint and to minimize tracking.
-It comes installed with UBlock Origin by-default.
-With this browser being brand-new, it would be advisable to proceed with caution, but this browser does appear promising.

 <br>

 #### Contributing to Tor